alexcamargos/PomoFi/README.md

 - **Enhanced Focus**: Users can easily enter "flow state" with one-click timer starts and instant background music.
 - **User Satisfaction**: The intuitive "Dock" and draggable components provide a personalized experience.
 - **Technical Excellence**: The application runs smoothly with minimal CPU footprint, thanks to the targeted performance optimizations.
+- **Better Tracking**: Users can now track exactly how much time they spend on each task with the new session history.

 ---

 ## Features

 - **Smart Timer**: Presets for Pomodoro (25/40/55m) and Breaks (5/10m).
+- **Task Tracking**: Create, edit, and manage tasks with ease.
+- **Session History**: View detailed history of Pomodoro sessions linked to each task.
 - **Lofi Radio**: Integrated YouTube player with Lofi beats.
 - **Global Mute**: One-click silence for all app audio.
 - **Fullscreen Mode**: Immersive focus experience.